-Do you find that after a days work your back aches and your neck and shoulders are stiff and sore?
-People may tell you that you need an ergonomic or orthopedic office chair to deal with these challenges.
+After a long day of work, many people experience backaches and stiffness in their neck and shoulders.
+To address these challenges, you may have heard about ergonomic office chairs and orthopedic office chairs.
+However, there is often confusion between the two types of chairs.
 What are orthopedic office chairs and how do they differ from their ergonomic counterparts?
 What is the best office chair for medical conditions like sciatica?

 Is there really a difference between an ergonomic and orthopedic office chair?
 YES!